josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-This is carpet bombing civilians.
+This is bombing civilians.
 This is putting innocent bystanders in harm's way.
 This is firing the Death Star.

 What Matt's done is unforgivable, no matter how right he might have been at the beginning.
 To unleash harm on actual _users_ of WordPress, indiscriminantly, solely over where they choose to host their sites, is an unconscionable, terroristic abuse of power.